learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 - **Code-alongs:** These also require code, but will guide you through what needs to be written.
-There are no tests to pass, but you will still need to go through forking, cloning, and pushing your changes up for your own safekeeping.
+There are no tests to pass, but you will still need to go through forking, cloning, pushing your changes up, and submitting the repo to CodeGrade to be marked as complete.
 - **Portfolio Projects:** For these assignments, you'll be building fully functional applications.
 Some guidelines and requirements will be provided, but it will be up to you to design and create your own app.
 These will